johnsonwuuu/GBA-MECHA/README.md

 # GBA_Final
-Final Project for Computer Organization
+This is the Final Project repository for the Computer Organization Course @GSU Professor - Jean Guo

-Based off of https://mechazilla.io/ for GBA
+This game is a replication of mechazilla.io